Q - How do I purchase a membership?

 Q - What plays do you usually play based on the heat maps?

-A - This is a difficult question to answer as it varies on any given night however, you can always assume that I'm on the top MLB ML, top over, and top under.
-The reason I play and track the top MLB over and top under regardless of confidence % is based on results from last season.
+A - This is a difficult question to answer as it varies on any given night however, you can always assume that I'm on the top MLB ML (in some form if it's highly juiced), top over, and top under.
+The reason I play and track the top MLB over and top under regardless of confidence % is based on results from last season and early into the 2015 MLB season.
 I usually pick and choose my spots elsewhere.
 I will never play anything less than 50% on the heat map.

 Q - What happens if the top MLB ML play coincides with a top over/under total?